 As the demand for electric vehicles increased, so did the investments in increasing EV range.
 Even though range does vary from vehicle to vehicle, it has increased significantly over the years.

-Additionally, the average electric car range in the UK is 219 miles.
-This is more than sufficient for everyday use considering that the average car journey in the UK is 8.4 miles.
+Additionally, the average electric car range is approximately 219 miles.
+This is more than sufficient for everyday use considering 80% of car journeys in Ireland are 12 miles or less.
 Longer journeys will require more planning to account for charge point availability, similar to refuelling in a petrol or diesel vehicle.